Students of Concern

 Faculty who would like counseling resources sent to certain students of concern may consult with the Student Ombuds office (330) 672-9494 or the Dean of Students office (330) 672-8003.

-Additionally, the Kent campus Care Team is a cross-divisional crisis management committee that collaboratively assess and coordinates a response to student behavior identified as reasonably posing a potential threat to self, others or the University community.
-Referrals to the Kent campus Care Team may be made by contacting the Dean of Students at (330) 672-8003 for a unified institutional response.
+Additionally, the Kent campus Care Team is a cross-divisional crisis management committee that collaboratively assesses and coordinates a response to student behavior identified as reasonably posing a potential threat to self, others or the University community.
+Referrals to the Kent campus Care Team may be made by contacting the Dean of Students at (330) 672-8003 or at ODOS@kent.edu for a unified institutional response.

 Each Regional campus also has a Care Team; see below for links to this information.